Atom Learning logo

 Students and parents can find past papers on the official websites for each exam board.
 These sites include both papers and mark schemes:

-For parents, helping your child use GCSE past papers doesn’t require subject knowledge; it’s about setting up the right environment:
+For parents, helping your teen use GCSE past papers doesn’t require subject knowledge; it’s about setting up the right environment:

 • Create structure: Help build a revision timetable that includes regular practice with past papers.